phoebusdev/infinite-corkboard/DEPLOYMENT.md

 - Click anywhere to add new sticky notes
 - Click notes to edit text
 - Click the delete button on focused notes to remove them
-- All changes save automatically
+- All changes save automatically to Blob storage

 ## Changing the Admin Password